PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

 })
 ```

-Using the token find the `User` in our DB.
+`01.user.global.js` uses the collected token to find the `User` accessing our system.

 ```ts
 // server/middlewares/01.user.global.js